Barr to release Mueller report to Congress by 'mid-April, if not sooner;' will not transmit to White House for privilege review

 Barr said the Justice Department and the special counsel are “well along in the process of identifying and redacting” sensitive material, including material that “by law cannot be made public,” “material the intelligence community identifies as potentially compromising sensitive sources and methods; material that could affect other ongoing matters, including those that the Special Counsel has referred to other Department offices; and information that would unduly infringe on the personal privacy and reputational interests of peripheral third parties.”

 Barr said that he anticipates they “will be in a position to release the report by mid-April, if not sooner.”
+A Justice Department official this week told Fox News that the Mueller report is more than 300 pages long.

 Barr added that: “Although the President would have the right to assert privilege over certain parts of the report, he has stated publicly that he intends to defer to me and, accordingly, there are no plans to submit the report to the White House for privilege review."